firebase/flutterfire/packages/firebase_dynamic_links/README.md

   <string>https://example.com/links/share</string>
 </array>
 ```
-5. If you want to open android app direclty without redirecting to Chrome or Any other Browser you can put an intent-filter in your ```AndroidManifest.xml```.
+5. If you want to open android app directly without redirecting to Chrome or Any other Browser you can put an intent-filter in your ```AndroidManifest.xml```.
 It will open system dialogue to open link with your app or other browsers.
 Users can directly open link in your app.
 Note:-This step is optional and in case we do not implement this then link will open in chrome at first and then will eventually open your application.
 ```xml
 <intent-filter>